 My recommendations include:

-- iS clinical Active Serum - This serum contains a number of natural and active ingredients which naturally improve the epidermis and build up the dermis below.
+- iS Clinical Poly Vitamin Serum – This serum contains a number of natural and active ingredients that naturally improve the epidermis and build up the dermis below.
 Use 1-2 drops on your face in the morning (away from the Vitamin C serum).

 If you are suffering from acne and it is debilitating to you, or you just haven’t been able to get a handle on your acne after trying to “lotions and creams” approach then consider this approach:

-Acne is usually a representation of what is happening on the INSIDE of your body, that usually means some sort of imbalance is perpetuating and causing acne.
+Acne is usually a representation of what is happening on the INSIDE of your body, which usually means some sort of imbalance is perpetuating and causing acne.

 Treatment should then be focused on fixing the underlying problem, not adding topical treatment to the skin itself.